Always looking for opportunities to improve the ways things are done with ingenious and simple solutions.

 The OkEachDay® button and ContactSense™ now improve safety, security and contact levels for thousands of people and help many progressive housing providers, public bodies and charities improve the lives of those they support.

-James developed the “I am okay” button and the systems behind it in secrecy for 2 years – only telling his wife and a small selection of close friends.
+I developed the “I am okay” button and the systems behind it in secrecy for 2 years – only telling my wife and a small selection of close friends.

-James personally made 59,000 phone calls to customers and visited 500 of them in their homes so that he could understand their exact needs.
+I personally made 59,000+ phone calls to customers and visited 1,000 of them in their homes so that he could understand their exact needs.

-Satisfaction of customers using OkEachDay® is incredibly high with nearly 100% of users stating they would recommend the service to a friends.
+Satisfaction of customers using OkEachDay® is incredibly high with 90%+ of users stating they would recommend the service.